luxu-ms/azure-search-openai-demo/README.md

 1. Use "az login" to login
 2. Run the script "deploy.ps1" in the PowerShell by the command below:
 ```
-.\deploy.ps1 <environment name> <project name> <tenant id> <dev center name> <environment type> <catalog name> <catalog item name> <principal id>
+.\deploy.ps1 <environment name> <project name> <dev center name> <environment type> <catalog name> <catalog item name> <principal id>
 ```
 >NOTE: <principal id> is the user id that you use in step 1.
 If you do not know the user id, you can go to "Azure Active Directory" -> "Users" to search your user and will find the "Object ID"

 ### Manually deploy the infra, application and data
 1. Use [Dev Portal](https://devportal.microsoft.com/) to deploy the infra
-- Click "+New" -> "New environment"
+* Click "+New" -> "New environment"
-- Give a name for the environment name (e.g. dev1)
+* Give a name for the environment name (e.g. dev1)
-- Select the environment type (e.g. Dev/Test)
+* Select the environment type (e.g. Dev/Test)
-- Select catalog item (e.g. azure-search-openai-demo)
+* Select catalog item (e.g. azure-search-openai-demo)
-- Click "Next"
+* Click "Next"
-- Input the required parameters (e.g. "environmentName" is dev1, "principalId" is your user's Object ID which can be found in the Azure Active Directory's users)
+* Input the required parameters (e.g. "environmentName" is dev1, "principalId" is your user's Object ID which can be found in the Azure Active Directory's users)
-- Click "Create"
+* Click "Create"

 2. Deploy the application to App service
-- Go to the folder "app" in root folder, run "start.ps1" to build backend and frontend
+* Go to the folder "app" in root folder, run "start.ps1" to build backend and frontend
-- In VS Code, right click "backend" folder and select "Deploy to Web App.."
+* In VS Code, right click "backend" folder and select "Deploy to Web App.."
+(Note: If no such option, please install "Azure Tools" extension in VS Code)
-- Follow the guide to deploy to your app service which is created in step 1
+* Follow the guide to deploy to your app service which is created in step 1

 3. Upload the test data to storage account
-In the step 1, find the created resource: storage acocunt name, search service name and form recognizer servic ename.
+In step 1, find the created resource: storage account name, search service name and form recognizer service name.
 Execute the commands below to upload the test data.
 ```
-$storageAccountName='<storage acocunt name>'
+$storageAccountName='<storage account name>'
 $searchServiceName='<search service name>'
-$formRecognizerServiceName='<form recognizer servic ename>'
+$formRecognizerServiceName='<form recognizer service name>'
-$tenantId='<tenatn id>'
-.\scripts\prepdocs.ps1 $storageAccountName $searchServiceName $formRecognizerServiceName $tenantId
+.\scripts\prepdocs.ps1 $storageAccountName $searchServiceName $formRecognizerServiceName
 ```

->NOTE: tenant id can be found in Azure Active Directory Overview.